 One More Step

 Think about this broad-based tax reform as an opportunity to enhance your standing as your clients’ trusted advisor.
-To set yourself apart from the competition, circulate and educate your clients and prospects about the latest tax law changes.
-You may also look their individual tax situations, crunch the numbers and explore planning opportunities that surface, such as revising income tax withholdings and estimates for 2018.
+To set yourself apart from the competition, you may decide to circulate and educate your clients and prospects about the latest tax law changes.
+You may also look their individual tax situations, crunch the numbers and explore planning opportunities that surface to save tax dollars.

 - Legislative text

 - Your Customized Guide to Offering Advisory Services

 - Building Service Models for Handling Uncertainty and Tax Reform

 Editor’s note: This article was originally published on Feb.
 22, 2018, and republished with updates on Jan.
 2, 2019.